 If we reach hyperinflation, where stores adjust prices daily and a cup of coffee or a bottle of Pepsi costs hundreds or thousands of dollars, then you should try to live using barter, crypto, or silver instead of devalued dollars.
 If living at your retreat means lower expenses and space to grow a garden, then head there and do what you can while you can still afford to fill the car with gas.

-The key to getting through a period of hyperinflation is to eat enough to stay alive and healthy, wherever, and however you can; pay your property taxes so you do not lose any property you own outright; pay off your loans with highly devalued dollars, and hang on until inflation dies down or the currency is replaced by something more sable.
+The key to getting through a period of hyperinflation is to eat enough to stay alive and healthy, wherever, and however you can; pay your property taxes so you do not lose any property you own outright; pay off your loans with highly devalued dollars, and hang on until inflation dies down or the currency is replaced by something more stable.
 That scenario may mean selling or trading some of your silver, gold, crypto or bullets, but try to keep some for after the crisis so you can start over.

 Signs of A Financial Collapse